makersacademy/chitter-challenge/Development_notes.md

 So that only I can post messages on Chitter as me
 I want to log in to Chitter

+> Set up a login sheet
+> create a login method in Users class

 As a Maker
 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter